 The incentives that the government offers includes tax related incentives and non-tax related incentives.
 Most of the tax related incentives are provided under the Statute for Industrial Innovation (SII), the Act for Development of Small and Medium Enterprises and the Act for the Development of Biotech and New Pharmaceuticals Industry.
-Tax incentives offered generally cover R&D tax credits, special tax deferrals for beneficiaries obtaining capital stock from contributing technical know-how and special tax deductions for hiring local additional staff or adjusting local staff salary upwards.
+Tax incentives offered generally cover R&D tax credits, reinvestment of after tax profits into capital assets(excluding land), special tax deferrals for beneficiaries obtaining capital stock from contributing technical know-how and special tax deductions for hiring local additional staff or adjusting local staff salary upwards.
 R&D tax credit allows companies to take a tax credit of up to 15% of qualified R&D expenditures against its corporate income tax payable for the current year.
 The tax credit is capped at 30% of the corporate income tax payable for the current year and may not be carried forward.
-Alternatively, companies can choose to take a tax credit of up to 10% of qualified R&D expenditures against its corporate income tax payable for the current year, with unutilized R&D tax credits carried forward for two consecutive years if the 30% cap on the current corporate income tax is exceeded.
+Alternatively, companies can choose to take a tax credit of up to 10% of qualified R&D expenditures against its corporate income tax payable for the current year, with unutilized R&D tax credits carried forward for two consecutive years.
+The 30% cap on maximum tax credit that can be used to offset a current period corporate income tax is still applicable.